-Like all treatments, radiotherapy can cause side effects.
+Like all treatments for prostate cancer, radiotherapy can cause side effects.
 These will affect each man differently, and you might not get all of the possible side effects.
 Before you start treatment, talk to your doctor, nurse or radiographer about the side effects.
 Knowing what to expect can help you deal with them.

 Side effects happen when the healthy tissue near the prostate is damaged by radiotherapy.
-Most healthy cells recover so side effects usually only last a few weeks or months.
+Most healthy cells recover so side effects may only last a few weeks or months.
 But some side effects can start months or years after treatment.
-These may be similar to the side effects you had during or soon after radiotherapy and can last a long time.
+These can become long-term problems.

 If you have hormone therapy as well as radiotherapy, you may also get side effects from the hormone therapy.